Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Background and Related works

-We refer to \cite{abdar2021review, gawlikowski2023survey} for surveys on uncertainty quantification (UQ) in deep learning.
-In machine learning models, predictive uncertainty is composed of two primary sources: epistemic uncertainty, associated with model's lack of knowledge and aleatoric uncertainty - the inherent noise in the data or observation.
-As LLMs continue to evolve rapidly, there is an increasing interest in enhancing our understanding of the uncertainty associated with LLM responses for developing trustworthy and reliable systems \citep{fadeeva2023lm}.
-UQ methods from deep learning can be effectively applied to structured natural language processing tasks, such as text classification~\citep{xiao2019quantifying} and multiple-choice question answering~\citep{kumar2023conformal}.
-However, the application of these methods to free-form natural language generation presents distinct challenges.
+For comprehensive surveys on uncertainty quantification (UQ) in deep neural networks and LLMs, we refer to \cite{abdar2021review, gawlikowski2023survey, liu2025uncertainty}.
+As LLMs evolve, understanding the uncertainty in their responses is crucial for developing trustworthy systems \citep{fadeeva2023lm}.
+While UQ methods from deep learning are effective for tasks like text classification \citep{xiao2019quantifying} and multiple-choice question answering \citep{kumar2023conformal}, applying them to free-form NLG and open-ended tasks presents unique challenges.

-The landscape of UQ in free-form NLG is a dynamic field of research, where methodologies are generally bifurcated into white-box~\citep{fomicheva2020unsupervised,kuhn2023semantic} and black-box approaches~\citep{lin2024generating, xiong2024can}.
-White-box methods necessitate access to the model's logits, or likelihood scores, or other internals of LLMs.
-Black-box methods rely solely on the analysis of the text sequences generated by the LLMs.
-Recent work \citep{tian2023just} explores prompting techniques in reinforcement learning from human feedback (RLHF) language models to explicitly elicit verbalized response confidence.
-In contrast, another line of research has explored unsupervised methods for UQ from the models by utilizing confidence \citep{plaut2024softmax}, perplexity \citep{fomicheva2020unsupervised}, token entropy~\citep{malininuncertainty} and semantic entropy \citep{kuhn2023semantic} to quantify uncertainty in LLM responses.
-Previous research \citep{minderer2021revisiting} has shown that confidence or entropy measures can be susceptible to poor calibration and may not fully reflect a model's underlying uncertainties.
-Our work focuses on improving these uncertainty metrics in white-box settings by better calibrating the language models with uncertainty-aware finetuning.
+The landscape of UQ in free-form NLG is a dynamic field of research, generally bifurcated into white-box \citep{fomicheva2020unsupervised, kuhn2023semantic, kossen2024semantic, shelmanov2025head, ni2026reasoning} and black-box approaches \citep{lin2024generating, xiong2024can, zhang-etal-2024-luq}.
+White-box methods require access to model internals, while black-box methods analyze generated text sequences.
+Prompting techniques \citep{tian2023just} have been explored to elicit verbalized response confidence in LLMs.
+Conformal prediction methods have been proposed for uncertainty quantification in large language models \citep{vishwakarmaprune, tayebati2025learning}.
+Unsupervised methods use confidence \citep{plaut2024softmax}, perplexity \citep{fomicheva2020unsupervised}, token entropy \citep{malininuncertainty}, semantic entropy \citep{kuhn2023semantic}, and pretrained UQ heads \citep{shelmanov2025head} to quantify uncertainty in LLM responses.
+Prior studies have systematically benchmarked the performance of different UQ methods in large language models \citep{vashurin2024benchmarking, bouchard2025uncertainty}.
+However, prior works \citep{minderer2021revisiting, xiong2024can} indicate that confidence or entropy measures can suffer from poor calibration.
+Our work aims to improve these metrics through uncertainty-aware fine-tuning, enhancing the calibration of language models.